Teeshtastic/Lighthouse_Project_1/starting_with_data.md

 As I spent time reviewing the all_sessions table, I found that certain questions naturally developed.
 I've decided to choose a few things that I found myself wondering as I worked with the data.

-**Question 1: What percentage of sales are being generated through each channel of a visitor arriving at a website who make a purchase?**
+**Question 1: What percentage of sales are being generated through each channel of a visitor arriving at a website who makes a purchase?**

 SQL Queries: